-Primary Action Item # 9: Address Abuse of Accessible Parking Placards to Improve Parking Availability for Those Who Are Truly Disabled.
+Primary Action Item # 10: Address Abuse of Accessible Parking Placards to Improve Parking Availability for Those Who Are Truly Disabled.

 - Abuse of accessible parking placards is reaching epidemic proportions in most states across the country.
 Many states are attempting to introduce new regulations aimed at eliminating or minimizing the abuse to improve access for the disabled population that has the greatest need.
-It is recommended that the City of Cheyenne adopt accessible parking reforms to improve access for those with the greatest needs. - These policy changes can be controversial, and should be customized based on local concerns and stakeholder feedback.
+It is recommended that the City of Cheyenne adopt accessible parking reforms to improve access for those with the greatest needs. - ✓ These policy changes can be controversial, and should be customized based on local concerns and stakeholder feedback.
 Key principles from reform efforts in other communities are noted in the text box to the right. - The State of Michigan, and the Cities of Portland, OR and Raleigh, NC among others, have recently implemented changes in law, allowing only those individuals in a wheelchair or unable to operate on-street parking meters to qualify for free metered parking. - Several reference documents from these communities are provided in Appendix 17 - ADA Parking Reform Reference Files.
+A new document from the State of Texas was also provided as a good reference document.